-The average number of fulltime equivalent employees (FTE) increased by 11 per cent (49 FTE) to 496 FTE, which is in line with the overall increase in War Child's total expenses of 13 per cent.
+The average number of fulltime equivalent employees (FTE) increased by 9 per cent (46 FTE) to 543 FTE, however the expenses on the objective increased with 1 per cent compared to last year.

 Employees at head office excl. interns (in FTE)

 Employees on local contract in programme countries (in FTE)